Dimensionless physical constant: Gravitational coupling constant

+In 1961, a dimensionless gravitational coupling constant was used by Robert H. Dicke.
+Dicke's work has been described as perhaps the first explicit discussion of the weak anthropic principle.
+This principle has various forms.
+The basic idea is that the constants in physical laws are limited to values which can give rise to physicists.
+Dicke reasoned that the gravitational coupling must be an extremely small number to ensure that expansion of the universe could continue against the force of gravity caused by all the matter in the universe.
+Dicke's analysis countered an earlier hypothesis by Paul Dirac, suggesting that the gravitational coupling constant depends on cosmic density.
+In a Big Bang model of the universe, the density varies strongly with time.
+Dicke noted that sufficient time must elapse for stars to form and this requires a very small gravitational coupling constant.

 Cosmological constants

 The cosmological constant, which can be thought of as the density of dark energy in the universe, is a fundamental constant in physical cosmology that has a dimensionless value of approximately 10^{−122}.
 Other dimensionless constants are the measure of homogeneity in the universe, denoted by Q, which is explained below by Martin Rees, the baryon mass per photon, the cold dark matter mass per photon and the neutrino mass per photon.

 Barrow and Tipler

 Barrow and Tipler (1986) anchor their broad-ranging discussion of astrophysics, cosmology, quantum physics, teleology, and the anthropic principle in the fine-structure constant, the proton-to-electron mass ratio (which they, along with Barrow (2002), call β), and the coupling constants for the strong force and gravitation.

 Martin Rees's 'six numbers'

 Martin Rees, in his book Just Six Numbers, mulls over the following six dimensionless constants, whose values he deems fundamental to present-day physical theory and the known structure of the universe: